riot/riot.github.io/migration-guide.md

 </my-component>
 ```

-The same short cut was available for the `style` attribute but now in Riot.js 4 you will need to handle the `style` attributes by yourselves:
+The same shortcut was available for the `style` attribute but now in Riot.js 4 you will need to handle the `style` attributes by yourself:

 **old**